 BiographyRandy Marchany is the University Information Security Officer for Virginia Tech.
 He is also the director of the VA Tech IT Security Lab, a component of the university's Information Technology Security Office.

 He is the author of VA Tech's Acceptable Use Statement and a co-author of the original FBI/SANS Institute's "Top 10/20 Internet Security Vulnerabilities" document.
-He is the co-author of the SANS Institute's "Responding to Distributed Denial of Service Attacks" document that was prepared at the request of the White House in response to the DDOS attacks of 2000.
+He is a co-author of the SANS Institute's "Responding to Distributed Denial of Service Attacks" document that was prepared at the request of the White House in response to the DDOS attacks of 2000.
 He was part of the SANS Institute's Secure Code project that developed a set of exams to test programmers' knowledge of secure coding techniques.
 He has been a member of the SANS Institute's faculty since 1992.

 He is one of the original members of the US Cyber Challenge (USCC) Project.
 The USCC mission is to significantly reduce the shortage in the cyber workforce by serving as the premier program to identify, attract, recruit and place the next generation of cybersecurity professionals.
 He designed the curriculum for the USCC summer camps.
+He is member of the Virginia Cyber Range team.

 He is one of the founders of the Virginia Alliance for Secure Computing and Networking (www.vascan.org), a consortium of security practitioners and researchers from VA Tech, U of Virginia, James Madison Univ., George Mason Univ.